 Educational principles within countries are to produce competent graduates having able to compete in the workplace and live in a society.
-But the competencies themselves develop and changes as the time change.
+But the compete ies themselves develop and changes as the time change.
 The principal goal of education in the schools should be creating men and women who are capable of doing new things, not merely repeating what other generations have done; men and women who are creative, inventive and discoverers, who can be critical and verify, and not accept, everything they are offered [1].
 The educational principles are aimed at developing and changing from the target of producing not only competent graduates but also critical in answering the challenges given to them in a changing society.
 The graduates must also be able to be inventors, creative in solving the changing challenges in society.
-The roles of the schools are crucial in producing those graduates as the educational qualities lie not only from the qualified teachers but also the support from the institutions or school management.
-Effective schools emphasize the importance of a quality teaching force in improving educational outcomes for students.
+The roles of the schools are crucial in producing those graduates as the educational qualities lie not only from the qualified teachers but a the support from the institutions or school management.
+If the support from the institutions or school management.
+If the support from the institutions or school management.
+If the support from the institutions or school management.
+If the support from the institutions or schools emphasize the importance of a quality teaching force in improving educational outcomes for students.
 The effect of teachers on student achievement is well established.
 Quality teachers are one of the most important school-related factors found to facilitate student learning [2].

 Teachers' effects in producing competent graduates are given credit.
 The most crucial questions are what kind of measurement models which apply to determine the quality of the teachers objectively.
-The importance of the teachers in producing competent graduates are also confirmed.
+The importance of the teacher in producing competent graduates are also confirmed.
 The performativity agenda is accompanied by an acknowledgment of 'the teacher' as the crucial factor in the drive to raise educational standards [3].